-Between late October and mid-December 2019, we conducted in-depth, qualitative interviews with 13 thought leaders: practicing physicians in leadership roles at traditional and nontraditional organizations; scientists in evolving fields such as biotechnology, genetics, and digital biology; physician futurists, innovators, and entrepreneurs.
+Between late October and mid-December 2019, we conducted in-depth, qualitative interviews with 13 thought leaders: practising physicians in leadership roles at traditional and nontraditional organisations; scientists in evolving fields such as biotechnology, genetics and digital biology; physician futurists, innovators and entrepreneurs.
 Our questions covered a range of future-oriented topics, such as:

-The general aim of the survey is to understand physician adoption and perception of key market trends of interest to the health care, life sciences, and government sectors.
-In 2020, 680 US primary care and specialty physicians were asked about a range of topics: future of work, future of health, virtual health, digital transformation, and value-based care.
+The general aim of the survey is to understand physician adoption and perception of key market trends of interest to the health care, life sciences and government sectors.
+In 2020, 680 US primary care and speciality physicians were asked about a range of topics: future of work, future of health, virtual health, digital transformation and value-based care.

-We selected a random sample of physician records with complete mailing information from the American Medical Association (AMA) master file, and stratified it by physician specialty, to invite participation in an online 20-minute survey.
+We selected a random sample of physician records with complete mailing information from the American Medical Association (AMA) master file and stratified it by physician speciality, to invite participation in an online 20-minute survey.

-The resulting study sample is representative of the AMA master file with respect to years in practice, gender, geography, practice type, and specialty to reflect the national distribution of US physicians.
+The resulting study sample is representative of the AMA master file with respect to years in practise, gender, geography, practice type and speciality to reflect the national distribution of US physicians.

 Data collection took place between January 15 and February 14, 2020.